wireitcollege/formatting-with-css-part-two/README.md

 ## Enter Floats

 Using floats, we can make this look a lot better.
-In our stylesheet, let's add a new declaration:
+In our stylesheet, let's add a new selector and a declaration:

 ```css
 img {